On this page...

 The MTSS framework is utilized to support decision-making and continuous improvement in Iowa's schools.
 Because the framework supports evidence-based implementation of universal instruction, as well as intervention, it can be utilized across the educational system.

-We have utilized the MTSS framework in the implementation of other Iowa initiatives, including the implementation of Chapter 62, or the Early Literacy Implementation (ELI) Rule.
+We have utilized the MTSS framework in the implementation of other Iowa initiatives, including the implementation of Iowa Administrative Code 281-62, or the Early Literacy Implementation (ELI) Rule.
 Materials designed through the C4K collaborative related to MTSS are also used to support schools identified through the state's Differentiated Accountability (DA) School Improvement model.

 MTSS is an evidence-based practice used throughout the country.
 Below are resources your school may find helpful during implementation of an MTSS framework.